-The process of creating an appraisal report consists of an inspection which leads to an opinion of value.
+The method of performing an appraisal consists of an estimation which leads to an opinion of value.

-Being the most popular approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a residential property.
+The Sales Comparison Approach is commonly the most accurate and clearest indicator of value for a residence.

 To reduce your property taxes.

 To officially display the replacement cost of Primary Mortgage Insurance.

 To contest inflated property taxes.